 2. Client-centric vs bank-centric.
 Historically, banks have focused mainly on managing clients’ money reliably and processing their transactions accurately.
 In omnichannel, banks must discard the bank-centric view in favor of a client-centric approach, by shifting attention to the interactions with customers.

 3. Anticipating wants and likes vs fulfilling needs.
 Banks must elevate from fulfilling needs to anticipating wants and likes and strive to exceed customers’ expectations.

 4. Service-oriented architecture (SOA) vs omnichannel.
 SOA is the standard way that banking components interact, allowing easy integration and greater reuse.
 Omnichannel, on the other hand, is built on Big Data, a technology that allows a vast amount of information to be managed and analyzed.

-By deploying our management solutions, you can monitor, troubleshoot and see your entire omni channel banking platform from a single vantage point.
-With the right support, consumers have a better sales experience and the transaction process becomes even more streamlined.,
+By deploying our advanced analytics and performance management solutions, you can monitor, troubleshoot and see your entire omnichannel banking infrastructure from a single vantage point.
+By enabling immediate response, and the ability to provide the right support, consumers have a better sales experience and the transaction process becomes even more streamlined.

 With digital transaction volumes booming, new payment technologies to accommodate, and customers demanding a seamless payments experience, everyone in the payments space has more complexity to contend with than ever before.